cube2222/octosql/README.md

 This phase already understands the specifics of the underlying datasources.
 So it's here where the optimizer will iteratively transform the plan, pushing computiation nodes down to the datasources, and deduplicating unnecessary parts.

 The optimizer uses a pattern matching approach, where it has rules for matching parts of the physical plan tree and how those patterns can be restructured into a more efficient version.
 The rules are meant to be as simple as possible and make the smallest possible changes.
-This way, the optimizer just keeps on iterating on the whole tree, until it can't change anything anymore.
-This ensures that the plan reaches a local performance minimum, and the rules should be structured so that this local minimum is equal - or close to - the global minimum.
+For example, pushing filters under maps, if they don't use any mapped variables.
+This way, the optimizer just keeps on iterating on the whole tree, until it can't change anything anymore. (each iteration tries to apply each rule in each possible place in the tree) This ensures that the plan reaches a local performance minimum, and the rules should be structured so that this local minimum is equal - or close to - the global minimum. (i.e. one optimization, shouldn't make another - much more useful one - impossible)

 Here is an example diagram of an optimized physical plan:
 ![Physical Plan](images/physical.png)